-When facing staffing shortages, healthcare facilities increasingly seek the help of locum tenens and moonlighting medical professionals.
+When facing shortages, healthcare facilities increasingly seek the help of locum tenens and moonlighting medical professionals.
 In fact, a 2022 survey from AMN healthcare found that as many as 88% of healthcare facilities nowadays rely on locum tenens providers.

-There are numerous benefits to a healthcare staffing model like this.
+There are numerous benefits to a healthcare model like this.
 One is that hospitals can reduce costs—after all, many tasks don’t require the expertise and compensation of your most qualified clinicians.
 Additionally, experienced employees tend to appreciate this model, which respects their expertise, leading to higher worker satisfaction and better quality of care.

 With this model, it’s valuable to remember that per diem doctors might be some of the most experienced in their field—and your full-time team can learn a great deal from them.
 In the same way, training per diem doctors can be just as valuable for your organization long-term since many locum tenens doctors return to the same assignments year after year.

 Developing everyone on your team, regardless of their contractual status in your organization, will aid your institution in the long run.

 In order to address hospital issues during times of high occupancy, many medical facilities require a stable of on-call locum tenens medical professionals who help fill the gaps.
 That’s why they rely on locum tenens agencies to play the valuable role of supplying the qualified they need, when they’re needed.

 In the high-occupancy hospital model, hospitals rely primarily on their in-house full-time for standard occupancy times.
 For times of high occupancy, they reach out to their locum tenens medical partners for assistance.